aklivity/zilla-examples/http.kafka.avro.json/README.md

 This example illustrates how to configure the Karapace Schema Registry in Zilla to validate messages during produce and fetch to a Kafka topic.

-### Requirements
+## Requirements

-- bash, jq, nc
-- Kubernetes (e.g. Docker Desktop with Kubernetes enabled)
-- kubectl
+- Compose compatible host
-- helm 3.0+

-### Setup
+## Setup

 The `setup.sh` script:

-- installs Zilla and Kafka to the Kubernetes cluster with helm and waits for the pods to start up
+- installs Zilla, Kafka, and Karapace using a Compose stack
 - creates the `items-snapshots` topic in Kafka with the `cleanup.policy=compact` topic configuration
-- starts port forwarding

 ```bash
 ./setup.sh